Southwest Zone

 UMPQUA HIKE-IN LAKES AND FOREBAYS: Trout

-UMPQUA RIVER, MAINSTEM: Steelhead, and bass
+UMPQUA RIVER, MAINSTEM: Winter steelhead

-UMPQUA RIVER, NORTH: Steelhead, coho
+UMPQUA RIVER, NORTH: Winter steelhead

 UMPQUA RIVER, SOUTH: Steelhead, bass

-The South Umpqua River is now open for winter steelhead.
-Angling will be slow with the river water level being low.
-Try angling in the lower sections for best results.
-Stanton Park is under construction, and the old access is closed for the winter.
-But a new access roadway through the main park entrance is available for anglers.
-It is steep and only currently rocked, so 4-wheel drive is recommended.
+Stanton Park campground (near Canyonville) is under construction, and the old access is closed for the winter.
+A new access roadway through the main park entrance is available for anglers.
+It is steep and only currently only rocked, so 4-wheel drive is recommended.
 Please look at before driving down.
-Last updated 12/1/25
+If anglers have questions they can contact Douglas County Parks.
+Last updated 1/7/2026

 WILLOW LAKE: Rainbow trout, largemouth bass, black crappie, brown bullhead, yellow perch